supabase/pg_net/docs/contributing.md

-pg_curl_worker is OSS.
+pg_netis OSS.
 PR and issues are welcome.

 ## Development